MonetDBSolutions/mroll/README.md

 On 30/04/2020 [[https://github.com/gijzelaerr/pymonetdb/releases/tag/1.3.1][pymonetdb 1.3.1]] was released, which includes a feature needed to connect transparently to the MonetDB server.
-If you have installed the development version of ~pystethoscope~, before that date you need to update:
+If you have installed the development version of ~mroll~, before that date you need to update:

 #+BEGIN_SRC shell
   cd monetdb-pystethoscope